Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Estimator-level mitigation techniques

 For DESI we essentially follow the same strategy, but with an important refinement: rather than using $g_K$ for the normalisation, we include it in the pair-counting core.
 Specifically, our definition of PIP weights becomes

 unless otherwise stated\footnote{ IIP weights are simply defined as $w_i^{IIP} = w_i^{eff}$, unless otherwise stated.}.
 In other words, we factorise the weight into three terms: two purely individual, $w^{eff}_i$, and one purely pairwise, $w^{eff}_{ij}/ g_K(c_i,c_j)$, which incorporates the selection correlation.
 The advantage over doing it at the normalisation level is that, with this pair-by-pair strategy, any residual scale dependent effect induced by, e.g., the clustering of low probability objects\footnote{ By low probability we mean probability roughly of the order of ten divided by the number of realisations.}, is removed.
-Individual and pairwise recurrences $c$ are obtained, as usual, from the bitweights as ${\tt popcnt}(w^{\rm bit}_i)$ and ${\tt popcnt}(w^{\rm bit}_i {\tt \&} \ w^{\rm bit}_j)$, respectively, where ${\tt popcnt}$ is the standard bit-counting function and ${\tt \&}$ the bitwise ``and" operator.
+Individual and pairwise recurrences $c$ are obtained, as usual, from the bitweights as ${\tt popcnt}(w^{\rm bit}_i)$ and ${\tt popcnt}(w^{\rm bit}_i {\tt \&} \ w^{\rm bit}_j)$, respectively, where ${\tt popcnt}$ is the standard bit-counting function and ${\tt \&}$ the bitwise ``and" operator. $g_K$ is a universal function of the two integer variables $c_i$ and $c_j$, parameterized by $K$.
+It only needs to be evaluated $K(K+1)/2$ times, corresponding to all possible (unordered) combinations of $c_i$ and $c_j$.
+Once these values are stored, they can be used in the pair counts without additional computational expense.

 As illustrated in figure \ref{fig:zeroprob_galaxies}, sampling artefacts become particularly significant for highly incomplete samples, such as the ELG catalogs.
-The right panel of the figure compares normalized angular pair counts obtained with (solid) and without (dotted) the new definition introduced in eq. \ref{eq:w_pip}.
+The right panel of the figure compares normalized angular pair counts obtained with (solid) and without (dotted) the new definition introduced in eq. (\ref{eq:w_pip}).
 The combined impact of low assignment probability and a limited number of realizations ($K=128$) causes the dotted curve to diverge significantly from the correct value, even on large angles.
 If not corrected, the $5\%$ systematic effect in the figure (note the different ordinate scale compared to the previous pair count plots) would result in an arbitrarily large error on 2-point measurements when $DD/RR \rightarrow 1$, i.e. on large scale.
 In contrast, the solid curve converges nicely to 1 for separations larger than the collision window (but see section \ref{sec:NTMP} below).
 Higher probability samples like LRGs and QSOs (not shown in the figure) are significantly less affected by these sampling artefacts.